johannaloepke/VR-Solar-System/README.md

 # VR-Solar-System
-A Google Cardboard VR game created using Unity and C# scripts.
+Independantly created this Google Cardboard VR game using Unity and C# scripts at the HackMIT 2016 hackathon.